elixir-no-nels/nels-docs/docs/about.md

 ## How to cite us

-!!! warning

-	This part of the page is still under construction

 #### NeLS publication

-Please cite [our F1000Research publication](https://doi.org/10.12688/f1000research.15119.1) on NeLS if you are using NeLS for your project:
+Please cite our [F1000Research publication on NeLS](https://doi.org/10.12688/f1000research.15119.1)  if you are using NeLS for your project: